 Sheer appliques are embroidered patches made on a sheer fabric.
 Sheer fabric with embroidery (machine or hand embroidery) on top can be cut out, and this can be appliqued on fabric for a beautiful look.
-Here are the easy ways to do it.
+The best thing about this work is that when the sheer applique is finished, it will feel as if the embroidery is done on the base fabric.

-Sheer fabrics like organdy, organza or net are usually used for this kind of applique.
+Sheer fabrics like organdy, organza or net are usually used for this kind of applique

 Advantages of sheer applique